SamuelSwartzberg/flashcardifying_text_temp/inf.md

 RFCs may document internet standards, but RFCs may also be informational or experimental and non-normative.
 BCPs are a subset of RFCs.

-⟮c1;W3Schools⟯ weirdly is ⟮c2;unaffiliated with the W3C⟯
+⟮c+;W3Schools⟯ weirdly is ⟮c+;unaffiliated with the W3C⟯
-⟮c9;W3Schools⟯ is a website for ⟮c3;documentation/information⟯ for ⟮c4;web technologies/languages⟯ as well as ⟮c4;other languages⟯.
+⟮c+;W3Schools⟯ is a website for ⟮c+;documentation/information⟯ for ⟮c+;web technologies/languages⟯ as well as ⟮c+;other languages⟯.
-In ⟮c5;the early 2010s⟯ ⟮c10;W3Schools⟯ was known to have ⟮c6;much low-quality information and errors⟯, leading to ⟮c7;the website w3fools pointing it out⟯.
-However, ⟮c8;today, most of it has been fixed⟯.
+In ⟮c+;the early 2010s⟯ ⟮c+;W3Schools⟯ was known to have ⟮c+;much low-quality information and errors⟯, leading to ⟮c+;the website w3fools pointing it out⟯.
+However, ⟮c+;today, most of it has been fixed⟯.

 ##### the web